Hypermobility and Sleep

 Pie chart of the favourite sleeping portions for those with hypermobility

-Keep in mind that this isn’t a strict scientific experiment or one done with thousands of people.
-However, we do have a fairly large following on social media, so we did have a decent data set to look at.
+Remember that this isn’t a strict scientific experiment or done with thousands of people.
+However, we have a fairly large following on social media, so we did have a decent data set to look at.
 But, the kind of people who follow us, and many other factors may skew data, it is just how it goes.

 We found that: